dlsu-lscs/lscs-core-api/README.md

 }

 { // fail
-  "error": "Email is not an LSCS member"
+  "error": "ID is not an LSCS member"
 }
 ```